 The MIP model and interaction.
 A fourth use of the MIP model is to explain macro-domain interaction through properties of the particles.
 When two solid objects touch one another (macro domain), then the particles at the surface of one interact with the particles at the surface of the other (micro domain).
 The interaction that leads to the formation of solutions (macro domain) has already been described as a mixing of the particles (micro domain).
-When two objects interact-at-adistance (macro domain), then some or all of the particles in one object (micro domain).
+When two objects interact-at-adistance (macro domain), then some or all of the particles in one object interact-at-a-distance with some or all of the particles in the other object (micro domain).
 A magnet, for instance, is made up of many particles, some of which are magnets; an electrically charged body is made up of many particles, some of which carry an electric charge.